-Cyclist killed in Napier crash was 80-year-old Tangiwai Cotter
+Woman killed in Napier crash was 80-year-old Tangiwai Cotter

 The woman who was killed while cycling down by Marine Parade on Tuesday was Tangiwai Lyola Cotter.

+Friends of hers from Hei Taniwha, a cultural tutor group dedicated to Maori/Pasifika students at Fraser High School in Hamilton where she used to work also shared their condolences.

+"She is a special part of Hei Taniwha, her joy, aroha, manaaki, laughter and sense of fun have been key parts to making Hei Taniwha what it is."

-The 80-year-old died at the scene of the crash which occurred at 11am in the northbound lane of Marine Parade, just north of the Ellison St intersection at the southern seafront entrance to the city.
+Mrs Cotter died at the scene of the crash which occurred at 11am in the northbound lane of Marine Parade, just north of the Ellison St intersection at the southern seafront entrance to the city.

+She was the third eldest of eight children to Wharewhiti and Hana Lyola Cotter and was the mother of four boys and three girls, as well as the grandmother to 47 mokopuna (grandchildren) and 30 great mokopuna.

+A service for her will be held at the Bridge Pa church at 10am on Monday and until then she will lay at 10 Lowry Terrace in Napier.

-It was the 13th fatal crash to occur on Hawke's Bay roads this year and was the third in just over a fortnight.
+The accident was the 13th fatal crash to occur on Hawke's Bay roads this year and was the third in just over a fortnight.

 It was also the second fatal cycling crash in the region this year.
 Jason Mou, 13, died after being hit by a van in Hastings back in January.